Skip to content

 completionForKeyword

 Called for keyword features.
-The default implementation emits the literal as a keyword item after filterKeyword(...).
+The default emits the literal as a keyword item after filterKeyword(...).

 filterKeyword

-Cheap boolean filter executed before keyword item creation.
+Cheap boolean filter run before keyword item creation.

 fillCompletionItem